vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 ### Disable QUIC in a web browser

 You can disable QUIC at the web browser level.
 However, this method of disabling QUIC means that QUIC continues to work on non-browser applications.
-To disable QUIC in Microsoft Edge or Google Chrome, open the browser, locate the Experimental QUIC protocol setting (#enable-quic flag), and then change the setting to Disabled.
+To disable QUIC in Microsoft Edge or Google Chrome, open the browser, locate the Experimental QUIC protocol setting (`#enable-quic` flag), and then change the setting to `Disabled`.
 The following table shows which URI to enter in the browser's address bar so that you can access that setting.

 | Browser | URI |
 |---|---|